Carson Wentz: Kansas City Chiefs

 On April 2, 2024, Wentz signed with the Kansas City Chiefs to be the backup to Patrick Mahomes.

 In Week 15 against the Cleveland Browns, Wentz replaced an injured Mahomes midway through the fourth quarter in a 21–7 victory.
 With the number one seed in the AFC secured, Wentz was named the starter for the Chiefs' regular season finale against the Denver Broncos.
 In the matchup, Wentz completed 10-of-17 passes for 98 yards and no touchdowns as the Chiefs were shut out in a 38–0 loss.
 The Chiefs were able to reach Super Bowl LIX but lost 40–22 to Wentz's former team, the Eagles.

 Minnesota Vikings

 On August 24, 2025, Wentz signed with the Minnesota Vikings as a backup to J. J. McCarthy.
 On September 15, it was announced that Wentz would start for the Vikings in their Week 3 game against the Cincinnati Bengals.
 He is the first quarterback to start for six different teams in six consecutive seasons.
 Wentz was injured during the team's matchup with the Cleveland Browns, subsequently wearing a shoulder sleeve.
 He remained the starter for the next two games.
-During a Thursday Night Football matchup with the Los Angeles Chargers, Wentz suffered a season-ending injury.
+During a Thursday Night Football matchup with the Los Angeles Chargers, Wentz suffered a season-ending shoulder injury.
 At the time he had completed 15-of-27 passes and a touchdown in the game, with one interception.
 Wentz's season finished with a total of six touchdowns, five interceptions and 1,217 passing yards.

+On March 19, 2026, Wentz re-signed with the Vikings on a one-year, $3 million contract.